 Fund accounting software modules provide a number of inherent benefits.
 Donations, grants, and endowments are frequently provided to the non-profit organization with specific instructions on the usage of the funding.
 Tracking these financial assets in funds allows the non-profit organization to easily see how each dollar was spent.
 The results of failing to meet specific spending restrictions can have negative consequences, including discontinued funding.

-In a recent study conducted by our company, we found that companies who were looking to replace QuickBooks and find a new nonprofit accounting solution were most likely to review the options listed above than any other nonprofit accounting solution.
+Yet in our recent study, we found companies looking to replace QuickBooks and find a new nonprofit accounting solution were more likely to review the options listed above than any other nonprofit accounting solution.

 The reason?
 QuickBooks falls short when it comes to “true” fund accounting, as what QuickBooks consists of is:

 - Preparing an income statement for each fund